jpedro/jpedro.github.io/blog-decision.md

 I started a few blogs but failed.
 Not knowing what to write and the right tool was not obvious for quite a while.

+Many people highlighted the value of writing down stuff.
+It requires some time but I'll try this now.

 ## Enter GitHub